vinkrish/DataStructure-Algorithm-Snippets_Java/src/main/java/java8/README.md

 ### Method References

+A method reference provides a way to refer to a method of an existing class or instance in a concise manner.
+Instead of writing a full lambda expression, method references allow you to reuse an existing method and pass it directly as an argument where a functional interface is expected.
+The method reference can be used in contexts where a lambda expression would be used.

 Method reference is used to refer method of functional interface.
 It is compact and easy form of lambda expression.
 Each time when you are using lambda expression to just referring a method, you can replace your lambda expression with method reference.

 #### Types of Method References